Family Offers $12K Reward After Their French Bulldog Puppy Was Stolen At Gunpoint In North Hollywood

 Barbara, who doesn’t want to use her last name, said there’s a big demand for Frenchies and says they’re expensive because they are difficult to breed.

-“They don’t always get pregnant when you mate them, and you pay a huge stud fee, sometimes it’s $4-5,000 to do artificial insemination for them to get pregnant.
+“They don’t always get pregnant when you mate them, and you pay a huge stud fee, sometimes it’s $4,000 to 5,000 to do artificial insemination for them to get pregnant.
 And then when they’re ready to have the puppies, you do a C-section.
 All of that costs a lot of money.”

 Elani says Seven is priceless.
 She had this message for the people who took him, “Please give him back, I just want my baby back.”